skypjack/entt/README.md

 Archives must publicly expose a predefined set of member functions.
-The API is straightforward and consists only of a group of function call operators that are invoked by the registry.
+The API is straightforward and consists only of a group of function call operators that are invoked by the snapshot class and the loaders.

 In particular: